 Eight states have codified standards that trigger a presumption that a person is indigent and, therefore, unable to pay fines, fees, costs, surcharges or assessments.
 In some states, the fact that a person is entitled to appointed counsel or receives public benefits is enough to trigger the presumption that they cannot pay fines and fees.
 In others, a certain income threshold triggers the presumption.
-Arkansas has not codified a standard that triggers a presumption of indigence.^{ix}
+Idaho has not codified a standard that triggers a presumption of indigence.^{ix}

-Recommendation: Arkansas should codify a clear standard that triggers the presumption that a person is indigent and, therefore, cannot afford to pay fines or fees.
+Recommendation: Idaho should codify a substantive, clear standard that triggers the presumption of indigence.